 The 960 Site is located just above the 920 Portal on the road to the 1350' level.
 Approximately 10,000 cubic yards of production rock were placed at the site in 1987 and 1988 during development of the 920 Portal and access road to the 1350 level.
 Placement was terminated when signs of slope instability developed below the site.
-Approximately 1000 cubic yards of rock were removed from the site and placed at Site 23 or underground as backfill in 2000.
-Additional material removed in 2003, 2004 and 2005 is discussed below.
+Approximately 1,000 cubic yards (cy) of rock were removed from the site and placed at Site 23 or underground as backfill in 2000.
+The remaining additional material removed in 2003, 2004 and 2005 is discussed below.

-Grid sampling and water monitoring data are consistent with those of earlier reports (KGCMC, 1994 and Shepherd Miller, 2000) indicating that some of the rock is potentially acid generating.
-Intermittent periods of acidification have occurred, although the drainage from the site is currently near-neutral.
+Grid sampling and water monitoring data were consistent with those of earlier reports (KGCMC, 1994 and Shepherd Miller, 2000) indicating that some of the rock was potentially acid generating.
+Intermittent periods of acidification have occurred, although the drainage from the site currently continues near-neutral.
 KGCMC applied lime to the site while material was being removed in 2000.
 Higher metal concentrations (e.g. zinc, Figure 2.12) are attributed to influences from localized accumulations of acidic oxidation products.
 The 960 Site is relatively small in extent (1 acre) and drainage flows are low (typically well below 5 gpm).
 Monitoring in Greens Creek below the 960 Site shows some detectable signs of effects from this site or other upgradient sites.

 KGCMC removed approximately 10,000 cy of material from the 960 Site and placed it in underground workings in 2003.
 An additional 5,000 cy of oxidized material and associated underlying soil were removed in 2004.
 In May and June of 2005, additional removal of road subbase production rock material was found and removed.
 Butressing material was brought in as fill to ensure road stability.
-The site was then recontoured and allowed to regrow native species The 960 Site will continue to be monitored for water quality changes.
+The site was then recontoured and allowed to naturally reseed with native species.
+The 960 Site will continue to be monitored for water quality changes.
 This work was included as an objective and target project under KGCMC's Environmental Management System (EMS).

 Site 960 showed some elevated copper, zinc and cadmium concentrations in 2004.
 This was likely due to the removal of production rock from the area, which exposed some additional production rock materials in the base of the road.
-Water quality data in 2005 for the 960 showed a decrease in most metal concentrations, with close to an order of magnitude decrease in cadmium, nickel, manganese and zinc.
+Post removal water quality data for the 960 showed a decrease in most metal concentrations, with close to an order of magnitude decrease in cadmium, nickel, manganese and zinc.
 This decrease is attributed to removal of the pyritic rock and to a lesser extent, dilution from surface drainage that now flows into the depression left by the excavation.
-This latter effect somewhat confounds comparative analysis with pre-removal data;

-however, late in 2005 much of the surface water was re-routed back into its natural drainage to the southwest.
+This latter effect somewhat confounded comparative analysis with pre-removal data; however, late in 2005 much of the surface water was re-routed back into its natural drainage to the southwest.
+Water quality results in 2007 continued to be consistent with those from 2006.